josephestes/MultiplicationTable/README.md

 ### Program Logic

-- Using a series of loops
-  1. Calculate the multiples of 10
+- Calculate the multiples of 10
-  2. Align the results
+- Align the results